hofstadter-io/hof/docs/content/getting-started/code-generation.md

 The [first-example](/first-example/) covers
 creating a generator from scratch in detail.

-To turn your adhoc `hof gen ... -T ...` commands into a generator by adding `--as-module <module name>` after the current flags.
+To turn your ad-hoc `hof gen ... -T ...` commands into a generator by adding `--as-module <module name>` after the current flags.

 {{<codeInner title="> terminal">}}